-MDE requires that pollutant modeling follow the guidance in MDE 2014a and if other methods are employed, they must be approved by MDE.
+MDE requires that pollutant modeling follow the guidance in the MDE (2014a) document and if other methods are employed, they must be approved by MDE.
 MDOT SHA developed a restoration modeling protocol that describes the methods used for modeling pollutant load reductions for local TMDLs with MDOT SHA responsibility.
 This protocol was submitted to MDE as an appendix with the MDOT SHA MS4 2016 Annual Report.
 Once approved, this protocol will be available on the MDOT SHA website.